Velocidex/velociraptor-docs/content/vql_reference/accessors/vmdk/_index.md

 ### Description

-Allow reading a vmdk file.
+Allow reading a VMDK file.

 This accessor allows access to the content of VMDK files.
 Note that usually VMDK files are disk images with a partition table and